aliasaswad/CarND-Behavioral-Cloning-P4/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-I decided not to modify the model by applying regularization techniques like Dropout or Max pooling.
-Instead, I decided to keep the training epochs low: only three epochs.
-In addition to that, I split my sample data into training and validation data.
-Using 80% as training and 20% as validation.
-This can be seen at this part of the code.
+To reduce overfitting in the model I kept the number of the training epochs low.
+I just used 3 epochs to train the model.
+I shuffled the sample data and splitted off 20% of the data to use for a validation set and 80% for the train set (`model.py` [line 98](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/model.py#L98)).
+I used mean square error loss function to minimize the error between steering measurement that the network predicts and the ground truth steering measurement (`model.py` [line 108](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/model.py#L108)).

 #### 3. Model parameter tuning